Ibuprofen/paracetamol

-Ibuprofen/paracetamol, sold under the brand name Combiflam among others, is a fixed-dose combination of the medications, ibuprofen, a non-steroidal anti-inflammatory drug (NSAID), and paracetamol (acetaminophen).
+Ibuprofen/paracetamol, sold under the brand name Combogesic among others, is a fixed-dose combination of two medications, ibuprofen, a non-steroidal anti-inflammatory drug (NSAID); and paracetamol (acetaminophen), an analgesic and antipyretic.
 It is available as a generic medication.

 Medical uses

 Ibuprofen/paracetamol is indicated for the short term management of mild to moderate acute pain.

 There is evidence that paracetamol combined with ibuprofen provides pain relief better than either medication used alone.